intel-lab-lkp/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

 On both workflows, all patches shall be properly reviewed at linux-media@vger.kernel.org (LMML) before being merged at media-committers.git.

+Such patches will be reviewed timely by the maintainers and reviewers as listed in the MAINTAINERS file.
+The subsystem maintainers will follow one of the above workflows, e. g. they will either send a pull request or merge patches directly at the media-committers tree.

 When patches are picked by patchwork and when merged at media-committers, CI bots will check for errors and may provide e-mail feedback about patch problems.
 When this happens, the patch submitter must fix them or